klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 - Systems must maintain state far from equilibrium
 - Balance between stability and adaptation is crucial

+> **Note:** While "equilibrium" might sound desirable, in dissipative systems it represents a state of stagnation rather than optimal functioning.
+In thermodynamic terms, equilibrium means no energy flows occur, while in organizational systems, equilibrium indicates a lack of the energy exchanges needed for growth and adaptation.

 ### Bifurcation Points and Phase Transitions

-Dissipative systems often exhibit bifurcation points—critical thresholds where small changes in environmental conditions trigger dramatic reorganization of the system structure.
+Dissipative systems often exhibit [bifurcation points](http://www.scholarpedia.org/article/Bifurcation)—critical thresholds where small changes in environmental conditions trigger dramatic reorganization of the system structure.

 These phase transitions relate to underfitting and overfitting: